rosafilgueira/Spark_on_HPC_cluster/README.md

 	cp spark_conf/* spark-2.3.1-bin-hadoop2.7/conf/.

-  Note: JAVA_HOME needes to be updated - in spark-env.sh
+  Note: JAVA_HOME needs to be updated - in spark-env.sh.
+You might want to configure more parameters inside spark-defaults.conf file (e.g. tmp directory or log directory).

 # Start a Spark cluster within a PBS job
-In this example we are going to configure 1 node as a master and 10 nodes as workers
+This PBS-job provisions on-demand and for a specific period of time the desired spark cluster by starting the master, workers and registering all workers against master.

+You can modify it as you wish for reserving more or less nodes for your spark cluster.
+In the current scipt, we have used 11 nodes: one node for running the master, and 10 nodes for running the workers (each worker in one node).

 	cp spark_scripts/* in your $HOME directory
 	cp -r bash_scripts in your $HOME directory